nilsblix/resolve2d/README.md

 ## Installation
-If used in a Zig-project, then simply add it to the target project's build.zig.zon via `$ zig fetch --save https://github.com/nilsblix/zigics.git`.
+If used in a Zig-project, then simply add it to the target project's build.zig.zon via `$ zig fetch --save https://github.com/nilsblix/resolve2d.git`.

-If used in a web-environment, then add the zigics-wasm-binary to the target project and instantiate a WASM module.
+If used in a web-environment, then add the resolve2d-wasm-binary to the target project and instantiate a WASM module.
 See demos/web for an example on how to package the WASM module.